Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/3d-field/index.md

 ### 2D Mechanisms

 To visualize mechanism data logged using a [`Mechanism2d`](https://docs.wpilib.org/en/stable/docs/software/dashboards/glass/mech2d-widget.html), add the mechanism field to an existing robot or ghost object.
-The mechanism is projected onto the XZ plane of the robot using simple boxes (as shown below).
+The mechanism is projected onto the XZ or YZ plane of the robot using simple boxes, as shown below.
+Click the gear icon or right-click on the field name to switch between the XZ and YZ planes.
 The robot's origin is centered on the bottom edge of the mechanism.

 ![2D mechanism](./img/3d-field-2.png)